Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 Let’s see how an organization uses a change control process to implement a new software feature based on their customer feedback.

-Scenario: Software feature enhancement
+Scenario: Software feature enhancement as a requested change

 This is one scenario that insists on the significance of having a standard change control plan in place.
 You can also process management tools like Cflow to automate the process for maximum efficiency.